 The bottom line

 While Baby is this young, you and your partner will have lots of chances to learn about each other and practice reaching compromises when you disagree on parenting issues.
-The more you try, the more likely it is that Baby learns the important lessons that you and your partner want him to know.
+The more you try, the more likely it is that Baby learns the important lessons that you and your partner want them to know.

 - “Practice Guide for Effective Discipline.”
 AAP.
 American Academy of Pediatrics, 2011.
 Web.